 Army and Air Force:

-Museums - Free museum entrance for military families
+Free museum entrance for military families (postponed for 2020)

-Blue Star Museums is a program that offers free admission to museums for all active duty, National Guard and Reserve military personnel and their families from Memorial Day through Labor Day.
+Blue Star Museums offers free admission to museums for all active duty, National Guard and Reserve military personnel and their families from Memorial Day through Labor Day.

 Available to U.S. military members and dependents in the Army, Navy, Air Force, Marines and Coast Guard and also, Reserve and National Guard members.
 Must be obtained in person at a Federal recreation site by showing a Common Access Card (CAC) or Military ID (Form 1173).